With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 ) only human action to have caused an actual evolutionary shift

-Speaking of disproportionate population, in 2003 it was discovered that a y-chromosomal lineage found in about 8% of the population of Asia (.5% of the entire world) probably came from him
+Speaking of disproportionate population, in 2003 it was discovered that a y-chromosomal lineage found in about 8% of the population of Asia (and .5% of the entire world) probably came from him

 was a mystically-minded Baltic German Tsarist, Baron Ungern-Sternberg